 Unaffected by boiling water or heated plates and is heat stable to approx. 400°F (200°C)

-Excellent resistace to beer, spirits, water, fats, detergents, perspiration and most household chemicals.
+Excellent resistance to beer, spirits, water, fats, detergents, perspiration and most household chemicals.

 When compared with many ‘clear’ coatings, yellowing is reduced to very low levels – even on pale timbers such as pine and ash which would ‘yellow’ naturally.